 In 1975 the first cogeneration thermoelectric power plant fuelled by biomass was created, with a production capacity of around 60t/hour of steam and 6MW of electricity.
 This plant is part of a Silvateam’s manufacturing plant located in Bagni di Lucca, Italy.
-In the early nineties, due to the shutdown of the furfural production, which provided the biomass to the power plant, the boiler has been replaced with a hybrid system operating with aluminium lignin sulfonate, gas and fuel oil.
+In the early nineties, due to the shutdown of the furfural production, which provided the biomass to the power plant, the boiler has been replaced with a hybrid system operating with aluminum lignin sulfonate, gas, and fuel oil.

-At the same time a steam generation plant was built in La Escondida, in the Chaco region of Argentina with a steam production of 60t/hour which permits Indunor, which is a company of Silvateam, to be self sufficient in thermal and electrical energy.
+At the same time, a steam generation plant was built in La Escondida, in the Chaco region of Argentina with a steam production of 60t/hour which permits Indunor, which is a company of Silvateam, to be self-sufficient in thermal and electrical energy.

-In 2007, the Group obtained the authorisation for the construction of the cogeneration thermoelectric power plant of 100MW (combined cycle) in San Michele Mondovì, Italy.
+In 2007, the Group obtained the authorization for the construction of the cogeneration thermoelectric power plant of 100MW (combined cycle) in San Michele Mondovì, Italy.
 Today it is at the initial set up stage.